Moo-ving mountains: grazing agents drive terracette formation on steep hillslopes: Discussion

 These considerations also highlight the need for empirical grounding.
 Rigorous validation will therefore require applying our coherence metric to high‑resolution topography from GPS or LiDAR and comparing simulated $\bar{C}$ values with field-collected data.
 Likewise, animal‑borne GPS, accelerometry, and heart‑rate loggers~\cite{brosh2006energy,dickinson2021behaviour} could quantify path lengths, turning angles, and energetic costs on real slopes—data essential for calibrating path characteristics and energetic sensitivity $\beta$. \revisiontwo{Additionally, empirical estimates of the timescales over which terracettes form, persist, and degrade would provide the grounding needed to relate simulation steps to real landscape evolution.} While the spatial and temporal scales of terracette formation may still impede field data collection, biomimetic robots~\cite{Kalogroulis2024GoatHoof} may offer a testbed for future experiments.

 Alongside empirical validation, theoretical extensions may further broaden the framework.
+A natural next step would be to couple the present optimal foraging mechanism to explicit geomorphic transport laws and vegetation dynamics.
+Such a model would yield a more complete biogeomorphic framework, capable of linking measurable soil-transport properties and grazing pressures to long-term terracette dynamics.
 Interestingly, the erosion maps in Figure~\ref{fig:qualitative_panels}A-C resemble classic Turing patterns~\cite{cross1993pattern,ball2015forging}.
 Future work could attempt to recast terracette formation in a reaction‑diffusion framework, as has been done for vegetation bands on hillslopes~\cite{ge2023hidden, deblauwe2011environmental} and \revisiontwo{other} grazing patterns \cite{ge2022foraging}.
 Such a continuum model could test whether interactions between erosion and foraging decisions can be captured by activator–inhibitor dynamics.

 \revisiontwo{To conclude,} our simplified model cannot rule out the possibility that geophysical mechanisms contribute to natural terracette formation.
 Indeed, shear stresses and resultant soil creep generated by grazer trampling may accelerate \revisiontwo{trail formation on sloped terrains or periodically erase steps as risers approach failure.} Nevertheless, our work demonstrates that large-scale terracette geometry can emerge in silico from local movement rules that trade energy against forage on sloped terrain.
 More broadly, it underscores how decentralized agents interacting with a dynamic energy landscape self-organize into persistent, long-range-ordered networks, a motif that recurs in active matter systems~\cite{hallatschek2023proliferating}, vascular and branching architectures \cite{tero2010rules,ben1994generic}, and the formation of ant and pedestrian trails~\cite{sumpter2003nonlinearity, helbing1997active, couzin2003self, gilks2009mountain}.
 By embedding terracettes within this shared biophysical framework, we offer both a mechanistic explanation for a classic geomorphic debate and a bridge to comparative studies of path formation across scales and taxa.